Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - The Vikings have been favored by 2.5 points or more two times this season and have not covered the spread in any of them.

-- Minnesota's games this year have gone over the total in two out of five opportunities (40%).
+- Minnesota's games this year have hit the over two times in five opportunities (40%).

-- Minnesota is 2-2 against the spread and 2-2 overall in games when it scores more than 17.4 points.
+- When Minnesota records more than 17.4 points, it is 2-2 against the spread and 2-2 overall.

-- Minnesota is 2-2 against the spread and 2-2 overall when the team picks up over 255.8 yards.
+- Minnesota is 2-2 against the spread and 2-2 overall when the team churns out more than 255.8 yards.

-- The Vikings have turned the ball over four times this season, one fewer than the Panthers have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Panthers.